zaeemakhtar12/WhatsX-Advanced-WhatsApp-Messaging-Automation/README.md

 # WhatsX - WhatsApp Bulk Messaging Platform

 ## 📱 Overview
-WhatsX is a comprehensive WhatsApp bulk messaging platform that allows businesses to send personalized messages, manage templates, schedule campaigns, and track message delivery through a modern, intuitive web interface.
+WhatsX is a comprehensive WhatsApp bulk messaging platform that allows users to send personalized messages from their own WhatsApp account, manage templates, schedule campaigns, and track delivery through a modern, intuitive web interface.

 ## ✨ Features